What This Route Is

 - Don't ignore the Saejae day.
 Most riders underestimate it.
 Plan Day 3/4 (the Suanbo → Sangju section) as a shorter or earlier-start day.
 Stay in Suanbo the night before specifically to tackle the pass in the morning.

 - Don't rely only on English.
 Outside Seoul, very little English is spoken.
-Download the Papago translation app — it's better than Google Translate for Korean.
+Download the Papago translation app (Android · iOS) — it's better than Google Translate for Korean.
 Learn a handful of key phrases.
 A phone with Papago open handles most situations.

 Essential Resources